NSION/nscIotService-docker/README.md

 Prerequisites for installation:
 - At least 4Cores / 4GB RAM on edge computer
-- Docker and docker-compose installed
+- Docker and docker-compose are installed
-- Account for NSC3 services
+- Existing account for NSC3 services
 - NSC3 specific iot-key for backend authentication
 - Recommended OS: Ubuntu 18.04 LTS or later.